-An experienced technology leader, Carolyn Parnell was appointed by Governor Mark Dayton to serve as Chief Information Officer (CIO) for the State of Minnesota.
-Among her leadership roles as State CIO, she is the commissioner of MN.IT Services.
+An experienced leader in government technology, Tom Baden was appointed by Governor Mark Dayton in 2015 to serve as Chief Information Officer (CIO) for the State of Minnesota.

-Ed Valencia, Chief Technology Officer, oversees technology development for the agency and the enterprise.
+In his role as Chief Technology Officer, Ed oversees technology development for the agency and the enterprise.
 This program area combines development of architecture, technical standards and oversight, and responsibilities for application development and management.

 Ed served first as Technology Director and later as CIO for the Department of Employment and Economic Development (DEED).
 His achievements include the modernization of mission-critical applications such as the Unemployment Insurance system and Minnesota Job Bank, and the integration of all Workforce Investment Board case management systems and implementation of cutting-edge applications such as a customer relationship management (CRM) system.
 His experience in business planning and leadership, IT management, and procurement enterprise contribute to his success as the CTO for the State of Minnesota.